pmret/gcc-papermario/PAPERMARIO.md

-The cc1 in the papermario repo was built with CFLAGS="-m32 -static"
+The 32-bit cc1 in the papermario repo was built with CFLAGS="-m32 -static"

+The 64-bit cc1 can be built with the following commands:
---target=mips-nintendo-nu64 --prefix=/opt/cross --disable-gprof --disable-gdb --disable-werror --host=i386-pc-linux --build=i386-pc-linux
+`./configure --target=mips-nintendo-nu64 --host=i386-apple-darwin --prefix=/opt/cross --disable-gprof --disable-gdb`
+`make CFLAGS="-std=gnu89 -Wno-return-type -Wno-error -Wno-implicit-function-declaration"`